hortonworks/cloudbreak/docs/recipes.md

 Add command has an optional parameter --publicInAccount, flags if the template is public in the account.

 ###Stored recipes
 The easiest way to create a custom recipe in Cloudbreak is stored recipes.
-Create your own pre and/or post scripts, and upload them via shell.
+Create your own pre and/or post scripts, and upload them via shell or web interface.
 In the background Cloudbreak pushes recipe to Consul key/value store during cluster creation.
 Stored recipes has the same size limitation like properties in downloadable recipe, because of the key/value store, the base64 encoded contents of the scripts must be less then 512kB.

 ```